Fort Johnston (North Carolina): American Civil War

 Local rebels, however, did not await secession of North Carolina before seizing Fort Johnston from the Union.
 They approached the sole caretaker sergeant posted at the fort and demanded its surrender on 8 January 1861.
 The Union soldier recognized his inability to mount a defense, conceded to their demands, and informed his superiors in Washington.
 Governor Ellis, however, compelled the rebels to evacuate the seized fort and return it to Union control.
 After the fall of Fort Sumter in the harbor of Charleston, South Carolina, however, Governor Ellis ordered the recapture of Fort Johnston, and the caretaker United States Army Ordnance Corps sergeant again surrendered it.
 North Carolina seceded from the Union on 20 May 1861 and joined the Confederate States of America.

 Early in the American Civil War, Fort Johnston emerged as a center of Confederate States Army recruitment and training.
 Fort Johnston also served as a supply depot for the local system of fortifications, storing and distributing vast quantities of military hardware and sustenance.
 The Confederacy also massively renovated and upgraded the defenses of the region, including Fort Johnston, Fort Caswell, and Fort Fisher.
-Five hundred slaves and three hundred Indians in bondage undertook some of the labor on this huge construction program.
+Five hundred enslaved persons and three hundred Native Americans in bondage undertook some of the labor on this huge construction program.

 The Confederacy increasingly depended on blockade runners breaking through the Union Navy lines to maintain trade necessary to sustain the war effort.
 With two inlets on the Cape Fear River, dangerous shoals to trap Union ships lacking the knowledge of local river pilots, the Cape Fear River made an ideal spot for blockade running.
 Fort Johnston coordinated these attempts and provided critical protective cover to Confederate shipping.
 The first Confederate steamer to run the Union blockade entered Wilmington in December 1861, and trade through Port of Wilmington increased through 1862, especially after the Union Navy successfully sealed Charleston, South Carolina, to Confederate shipping in summer 1862.
 An average of one ship a day ran the blockade successfully throughout 1863 and 1864.
 The fort and its garrison maintained the security of the Cape Fear River against Union army and naval forces with weapons, munitions, and supplies imported from Europe, Canada, Bermuda, Cuba, and eventually other Caribbean territories.
 Railroads carried goods from Wilmington, North Carolina, to Richmond, Virginia, providing critical supplies to Confederate General Robert E. Lee and his Confederate Army of Northern Virginia.